Get the Target Markdown Schedule

 - Friday: Auto Department, Hardware Department, Home Improvement, Jewelry Department, Cosmetics

-When an item is marked down at Target for the first time it is usually reduced by 15 percent.
+When an item is marked down at Target for the first time, it is usually reduced by 15 percent.
 The second markdown is usually 30 percent off the original price.
 The third markdown will go to 50 percent off, then 70 percent and sometimes 90 percent off.
-By knowing the markdown cycles, you can watch an item that you really want to purchase and try to hold out until it goes to at least 50 percent off or, if you like to gamble, 90 percent off.
+By knowing the markdown cycles, you can watch an item that you really want to purchase and try to hold out until it goes to at least 50 percent off, or, if you like to gamble, 90 percent off.

 Random Reductions on Clearance Items

 Merchandise that is final clearance and is not selling will continue to be reduced every two weeks.
 The store manager is responsible for deciding which clearance items need further reduction, although district managers may authorize further reductions in slow-selling clearance items while visiting stores.
-The decision as to which items need to be markdown lower depends on how much quantity is left in stock and how quickly the item is selling.
+The decision as to which items need to be marked down lower depends on how much quantity is left in stock and how quickly the item is selling.
 Prices can vary from store to store, including stores located in the same city.

 Use the In-Store Scanners

-Most retailers will not take markdowns on Saturday and Sunday because the stores are too busy and Target is no exception.
+Most retailers will not take markdowns on Saturday and Sunday because the stores are too busy, and Target is no exception.
 During peak selling times (such as right after work), taking markdown may also be off limits.
-Peak selling periods also include four-day holidays, Black Friday, and Thanksgiving weekend, and the week before Christmas.
+Peak selling periods also include four-day holidays, Black Friday, Thanksgiving weekend, and the week before Christmas.
 That's because employees may not have time to get to all the physical markdowns during these critical selling periods.

 Fortunately, Target has in-store scanner (or price checker) machines located around the store.
 The scanners are particularly helpful when stores are busy and the markdowns are in the register system, but the stickers have not been placed on the merchandise.